-N. Bullying Policies and Procedures
+O. Bullying Policies and Procedures

-NLG is committed to providing an environment which is free from bullying, harassment and discrimination based on an individual's gender, gender identity, race, color, religious affiliation, sexual orientation, sexual identity, socio-economic status, national origin, ethnic origin, disability, veteran status or age.
+NLG is committed to providing an environment which is free from bullying, harassment and discrimination based on an individual's gender, gender identity and/or expression, race, creed, color, religious affiliation, sex, sexual orientation, sexual identity, socioeconomic status, national or ethnic origin, disability, veteran status or age.
 NLG expects all students and members of school staff, including but not limited to educators, administrators, school nurses, and paraprofessionals to treat each other in a civil manner and with respect for differences.
 Bullying undermines the integrity of the organization as a place where each individual can learn and grow and can destroy the morale and emotional well-being of the individuals involved.